-It may also happen that debt is used to purchase multiple assets and finance other expenditure.
-In such circumstances when a partial debt reduction occurs, it will be necessary to determine against which asset or expenditure the debt reduction must be applied.
+It may also happen that a single item of debt is used to purchase multiple assets and finance other expenditure.
+In such circumstances, when a partial debt reduction occurs it will be necessary to determine against which asset or expenditure the debt reduction must be applied.
 It is considered that the debt reduction must first be allocated to any unpaid interest expense and then proportionately against the remaining expenditure financed by the debt concerned.
+In ITC 102089 a loan was used for two purposes.
+The interest in relation to the portion of the loan used for the one purpose was deductible and the interest related to the other purpose was not deductible.
+The loan was repaid in fixed instalments.
+In determining the amount of interest that was deductible under the Act, the court approved a proportional allocation of the repayments between the two purposes and denied an allocation to the one purpose ahead of the other.
+Although this case dealt with the allocation of actual repayments the principles are considered to be applicable in the context of debt reduction.

-It would, therefore, be inappropriate for a person to, say, choose to first allocate the debt reduction against a capital asset such as goodwill and then allocate the remainder to trading stock in order to obtain the maximum tax benefit.
-There may, however, be circumstances that indicate that there is an alternative basis which is more appropriate than a proportional allocation.
-The onus will be on the taxpayer to justify such an alternative allocation.
+Money is fungible and generally there is no justification for isolating portions of an indivisible sum which has funded the purchase of a number of different assets.
+It would, therefore, generally be inappropriate for a person to, say, choose to first allocate the debt reduction against a capital asset, such as goodwill, and then allocate the remainder to trading stock in order to obtain the maximum tax benefit.
+Such an allocation may comprise an impermissible tax avoidance arrangement under Part IIA of the Act or a sham arrangement that should be ignored.

+There may, however, be exceptional circumstances that indicate that there is an alternative basis which is more appropriate than a proportional allocation.
+The onus will be on the taxpayer to justify such an alternative allocation.90

-Example 33 - Partial reduction of a debt that funded expenditure, a portion of which was deductible and a portion of which was not deductible
+Example 36 - Partial reduction of a debt that funded expenditure, a portion of which was deductible and a portion of which was not deductible